 Recent research has revealed a simple, safe, and effective solution.
 According to a recent study, breastfeeding mothers who supplement themselves with 160 mg (6,400 IU) of vitamin D3 per day are able to provide enough vitamin D in their breast milk to support healthy vitamin D levels in their babies.* Blood vitamin D levels of babies whose mothers took the 160 mcg supplement were the same as babies given the 10 mcg drops.
 Many women continue to take a prenatal vitamin while breastfeeding, but most do not contain this higher dose of vitamin D.

-Regardless of which method you choose – supplementing yourself, or giving your baby drops – you can be sure that you are giving your baby the needed vitamin D to support his development.
+Regardless of which method you choose – supplementing yourself or giving your baby drops – you can be sure that you are giving your baby the needed vitamin D to support his development.
 If you are having difficulty giving your baby vitamin D drops, talk with your pediatrician about taking a 6,400 IU vitamin D supplement yourself.
-It is essential to be able to open a dialogue with your health care provider so that you and your baby can be at your best.
+It is essential to open a dialogue with your health care provider so that you and your baby can be at your best.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.